compie-technologies/mongo-orm/README.md

 const res = await myModel.find(query).exec();
 ```

-For more detailed information regarding queries responses, see [mongodb Collection Methods](https://docs.mongodb.com/manual/reference/method/js-collection/).

-MongoOrm also implements a method called `asResultPromise()` that unwraps all `Cursor` type responses into simple object and can be used as follow:
+MongoOrm also implements a method called `asResultPromise()` that unwraps the query response into simple object and can be used as follow:

 ```js
 const query = {